Xingorno/Robotic-arm-calibration-method-from-scratch/README.md

 <p align="center"><img src="imgs/2021_SPIE_P2_3.png" width="700px"/></p>

 # Citation
-If you want to use our code for your research, please cite our code.
+If you want to use our code for your research, please cite our publication.
 ```
 @inproceedings{xing20222d,
   title={A 2D/3D US/CT-guided system for percutaneous focal liver thermal ablation},